We had a great weekend escape to Huai Yang Waterfall Park in Thailand's southern Prachuap Kiri Khan province led by Simon of Travelled Paths.

 When in Bangkok, I love to take the river boats whenever possible.

 The boats go to most of the attractions, fast, more fun, and gives a unique water level perspective.
-Fare 10 baht - no need to haggle with taxi drivers who refuse to use the fare meter, no traffic jams and no chance of being waylaid by unscrupulous tuk tuk drivers to some for-commission nonsense like "jewelry factories".
+Fare 10 baht - no need to haggle with taxi drivers who refuse to use the fare meter, no traffic jams and no chance of being waylaid by unscrupulous tuk tuk drivers to some for-commission nonsense like "jewellery factories".

 Back at the hotel, we chilled out at the roof top bar overlooking the Chao Phraya river and the majestic Wat Arun in the distance.